About

 2. Authority.

-1. The President and Chief Executive Officer shall receive all unresolved charges of violations by an association member, Director or Officer of the association’s Articles of Incorporation, Constitution, Bylaws, or adopted policies and procedures, including but not limited to the Code of Ethics.
+1. The President and Chief Executive Officer shall receive all unresolved charges of violations by an Association member, Director or Officer of the Association’s Articles of Incorporation, Constitution, Bylaws, or adopted policies and procedures, including but not limited to the Code of Ethics.
 The President and Chief Executive Officer shall forward all such charges to the Ethics Committee for review and investigation.
 The Ethics Committee shall report on the results of its investigation of each such charge to the Executive Committee and the Board, with a recommendation whether discipline is warranted and, if so, the appropriate form of discipline.

 2. The Ethics Committee shall prosecute any removal action against an elected Officer pursuant to Bylaws Article III, § 10(b).

-3. Any association member may refer a question regarding interpretation of the Code of Ethics to the President and Chief Executive Officer for possible referral to the Ethics Committee for an advisory opinion, which the Ethics Committee shall report to the inquirer and the Board.
+3. Any Association member may refer a question regarding interpretation of the Code of Ethics to the President and Chief Executive Officer for possible referral to the Ethics Committee for an advisory opinion, which the Ethics Committee shall report to the inquirer and the Board.

 3. Meetings.
 As prescribed by the currently constructed committee.